pdoubleg/gepadantic/docs/core-components/index.md

 # Core Components

-GEPAdantic provides a bridge between [pydantic-ai](https://github.com/pydantic/pydantic-ai) agents and the [GEPA](https://github.com/stanfordnlp/dspy) optimization engine.
+GEPAdantic provides a bridge between Pydantic and the [GEPA](https://github.com/stanfordnlp/dspy) optimization engine.
+Under the hood we use the [pydantic-ai](https://github.com/pydantic/pydantic-ai) `Agent` class to call OpenAI and parse structured output.

+> Optimization is **framework agnostic** in that the result is simply a dictionary of text components.

 ## Overview